iann0036/tf-cfn-provider/docs/providers/azurerm/KubernetesCluster.md

 `ServiceCidr` - (Optional) The Network Range used by the Kubernetes service.
 This is required when `NetworkPlugin` is set to `kubenet`.
 Changing this forces a new resource to be created.

+### OmsAgent Properties

+`Enabled` - (Required) Is the OMS Agent Enabled?.

+`LogAnalyticsWorkspaceId` - (Required) The ID of the Log Analytics Workspace which the OMS Agent should send data to.

 ### AciConnectorLinux Properties

+`Enabled` - (Required) Is the virtual node addon enabled?.

 `SubnetName` - (Required) The subnet name for the virtual nodes to run.

+### RoleBasedAccessControl Properties

+`AzureActiveDirectory` - (Optional) An `AzureActiveDirectory` block.
+Changing this forces a new resource to be created.

+`Enabled` - (Required) Is Role Based Access Control Enabled?
+Changing this forces a new resource to be created.

 ### ServicePrincipal Properties